Summary of All DBMS_METADATA Subprograms

 -

-.
+INCONSISTENT_ARGS.
 The arguments are inconsistent.
 This can mean the following:

 -

-is not valid for the object type associated with the OPEN
+The transform parameter name is not valid for the object type associated with the OPEN context or for the transform associated with the transform handle.

 -

-The transform applies to all object types in a heterogeneous collection, but object_type
+The transform applies to all object types in a heterogeneous collection, but object_type is not part of the collection.

 Usage Notes

-to specify the value of a parameter to be passed to the stylesheet identified by transform_handle
+XSLT allows parameters to be passed to stylesheets.
+You call SET_TRANSFORM_PARAM or SET_REMAP_PARAM to specify the value of a parameter to be passed to the stylesheet identified by transform_handle.

-multiple times for the same parameter name, each call overrides the prior call.
-For example, the following sequence simply sets the STORAGE
+Normally, if you call SET_TRANSFORM_PARAMETER multiple times for the same parameter name, each call overrides the prior call.
+For example, the following sequence simply sets the STORAGE transform parameter to TRUE.

 SET_TRANSFORM_PARAM(tr_handle,'STORAGE',false);